mollycstark/patient-dashboard/README.md

 - MUI used for layout and form components
   - Provides built-in validation and accessibility support
 - Patient data persists across refreshes via database
+- Flask backend is structured to support lightweight unit tests (e.g. using `pytest` or Flask’s built-in test client)

 ### ❓ Questions